Travel Information from London to Birmingham

 Alternatively, for a weekend with friends, The Mailbox should not be missed.
 The industrial-looking site is packed with trendy restaurants and bars—all in a canal-adjacent spot.
 Fans of the band Led Zeppelin are encouraged to bar-hop.
 The legendary front-man, Robert Plant, lives in Birmingham and is known to drop in to local pubs—so keep an eye out for this larger-than-life figure.

-Going by bus is the quickest way from London to Birmingham with an average travel time of 3 h 35 min.
+The fastest way to get to Birmingham from London is by train with an average travel time of 1 h 48 min.

 You should expect to travel around 100 miles (162 km) between London and Birmingham.